sassoftware/viya4-monitoring-kubernetes/logging/openshift/openshift.md

 value is `1` (1 day).

 No customizations are required, even if you are using ingress, because the `deploy_logging_openshift.sh` script defines a route for Kibana.

+OpenShift uses route objects, a feature unique to OpenShift, to access Kibana and (optionally) the Elasticsearch API endpoint.
+This makes it unnecessary to configure ingress objects or surface nodePorts.

 ## Remove SAS Viya Logging on OpenShift